Moot Court 2015

-Rebecca Arons received her JD from the USF School of Law in 2005, her MA from San Francisco State in 2001, and her BA from Barnard College in 1994.
-She is a writing coach at a San Francisco law firm and previously, she represented criminal appellants in the California Court of Appeal.
-Rebecca has taught Legal Research, Writing, and Analysis at USF.
-This is her fourth year teaching at Hastings.
-She lives in San Francisco with her husband and two children.
+Rebecca Arons received her JD from the USF School of Law, where she was the Managing Editor of the Law Review, her MA in English from San Francisco State, and her BA from Barnard College.
+She has been teaching LW&R and Moot Court at Hastings since 2008.
+For the last four years, Rebecca has been a legal writing coach at two San Francisco law firms.
+Previously. she represented criminal appellants in the California Court of Appeal.
+She has also taught Legal Research, Writing, and Analysis at USF.
+Rebecca lives in San Francisco with her husband and two children.

 Stephanie Clarke received a BA from Mount Holyoke College in 1983 and a JD from the University of Connecticut School of Law in 1986.
 She began her legal career with the State of Connecticut Office of the Public Defender, where she handled trial and appellate cases.
 Upon moving to San Francisco, she spent two years in civil practice before joining the First District Appellate Project (FDAP) as a staff attorney.
 She later joined the Office of the State Public Defender where she represented death row clients on appeal from their capital convictions.
-She returned to FDAP, where she supervises and assists attorneys appointed to represent indigent criminal defendants on appeal, and represents her own clients on direct appeal.
+She returned to FDAP, where she now supervises and assists attorneys appointed to represent indigent criminal defendants on appeal, and she represents her own clients on direct appeal.
 She has appeared before the Connecticut Supreme and Appellate Courts, the California Supreme Court, and she argues regularly before the First District Court of Appeal.

+Joe is the managing partner of Creitz & Serebin LLP.
 Following several years as an ERISA litigator representing labor unions, several more as General Counsel to a web design firm, and 117 weeks as a Trial Attorney with the U.S. Dept. of Labor, Joe started his own law practice in 2005 focusing on ERISA and consumer class action litigation.

 Sean F. Gallagher